Rise of Skywalker — predicting the plot

 Darth Tenebrous’ apprentice was Darth Plagueis, a Sith lord with incredible abilities.
 He could manipulate the force to create new life.
 While on a mission he saw an opportunity to kill his master and Sith being Sith he brought a roof down on him.
 It’s easier when your master doesn’t have precognition anymore.
 Being so in tune with the life and death side of all things Force-related, Plagueis watched his master die and saw his maxiclorians linger after death.
 Those maxiclorians passed into Plagueis, allowing Tenebrous to achieve his goal of surviving death.
 Plagueis/Tenebrous was now a being with the ability to create life and cheat death.

-So all of that could still be cannon because I was right that Palpatine’s plan was to die and flow into a powerful replacement body: Rey.
+So all of that could still be canon because I was right that Palpatine’s plan was to die and flow into a powerful replacement body: Rey.
 So far so good.
 Palpatine has been creating lifeforms he could occupy in an emergency (Snokes) but ideally he was waiting for Rey.
 I even predicted Rey would be related to Palpatine but what I got wrong was that it would be a plain old grandfather-granddaughter relationship.
+I never imagined they would go down that path.

 I always thought Rey would be related to Palpatine but only because she was literally created by him.
 I thought this was confirmed in The Last Jedi when she sees only many copies of herself in the reflection rather than her parents.
 She was one of those extremely force-sensitive creations that would hopefully bring about a chosen one that could be turned and then used as a new body when the time was right.
 The reason I thought this would be saved for the finale of this trilogy was because it could also explain Anakin and therefore tie all three trilogies together.
 Plagueis made Anakin and Palpatine made Rey.
-So in some ways, Rey is also kind of a Skywalker in the sense that they have the same origins.
+So in some ways, Rey is also kind of a Skywalker in the sense that they have the same origins: as creations of pure Force in an attempt to steal the body and abilities of the chosen one.

 So they went with most of that.
 Palpatine just announces he can pass into other peoples’ bodies without explanation and he does want to live on in Rey but Rey ends up just being his granddaughter.
 That ruins the part of my theory that would explain Rey and Anakin’s origins neatly at the same time.
 Oh well.